Jonathancui123/Ohana/README.md

 # Ohana

 No programmer left behind!
-Simple real-time collaboration for code in any language of your choice.
+Simple real-time collaboration for whiteboarding and code editing in any language of your choice.
+Practice coding with friends with the visual aid of a whiteboard.

+View it live at [itsohana.com](https://itsohana.com).

 ## About

 Built with React and Node.js

-View it live at [pastepal.ca](https://pastepal.ca).

 ## Setup
 First, clone the repo.
 Then install dependencies: